gSchool/DNA-release-2/02-Phase-1/02b-dso-teams.md

 ## DevSecOps Teams

-In our old ways of working, teams work within a system where each developer is assigned a set of tasks.
-This creates individual ownership of subsystems within the team, as well as dependency (and therefore risk).
-What happens if that individual is sick?
-Quits?
+Before DevSecOps, most commonly developers and operators were siloed, separately working assigned tasks, creating individual subsystem ownership and dependencies- and therefore risk.
+What happens if an individual on that team is out sick?
+Or worse, quits their job and leaves with their knowledge base in tow?

 * This way of working is destructive to the quality, flow, and value of delivery
 * Nothing concludes quickly